 Books

-Rome III: The Functional Gastrointestinal Disorders
+Rome III: The Functional GI Disorders

 Understanding the Irritable Gut

-Computer-Based Learning Program - Full Set
+Computer-Based Learning Program

 Full Set - ON CD-ROM